dazeus/dazeus-core/README.md

 (unless you give the `-c` option).
 A sample configuration file is in the project source root, called `dazeus.sample.conf`.

-When DaZeus is started, it connects to the database and to the IRC servers as defined in the configuration file.
+After DaZeus has started, it connects to the database and to the IRC servers as defined in the configuration file.
 It also sets up the UNIX and TCP sockets as configured.